Rajata25072/Data-Analysis-and-Interpretation/1_Data_Management_and_Visualization/README.md

 ***Assignment Instruction***

-All of the assignment in this Specialization is shown in my [personal blog](http://smallpiworld.tumblr.com/) with pupose of sharing work, insight, and progress as the course moves along.
+All of the assignment in this course is shown in [my personal blog](http://smallpiworld.tumblr.com/) with pupose of sharing work, insight, and progress as the course moves along.